 This unique brush is a replica of what we use in the office to clean teeth.
 It is the best electric brush on the market.
 Used properly, it cleans your teeth and gums better than any other brush.
 We carry them and all of their accessories for your convenience.

 Why do I need to replace my old fillings?

-Silver fillings will crack, cause cracks in your teeth or breaks in teeth and they wear out with time.
+Silver fillings will crack, cause cracks or breaks in your teeth, and they will wear out with time.

 These fillings are virtually undetectable and look like natural teeth.
-There are three types of tool colored fillings.
+There are three types of tooth-colored fillings.

-2. Indirect (inlays, onlays) – Large fillings are usually best replaced with a tooth colored filling made in a dental laboratory.
-These fillings are usually harder and more resistant to failure than direct tooth colored fillings.
-2 types exist:
+2. Indirect (inlays, onlays) – Large fillings are usually best replaced with a tooth-colored filling made in a dental laboratory.
+These fillings are usually harder and more resistant to failure than direct tooth-colored fillings.
+There are two types: